dewittpe/pkgstr-and-ci/00-slides/talk.md

 * Me: That's not good.
 Let me see what you're looking at.

+## The Issue

-The value in question was a default value used to reproduce and extend the work of a published paper.
+* The value in question was a default value used to reproduce and extend the work of a published paper.

-I had structured my work as an R package.
+* I had structured my work as an R package.
 Vignettes for the documentation and writing an analysis script.

+* The report, however, was a standalone document.

+    * Report: 1.67
+    * `source("R/published.R")`: 1.92

-The project that I was contributing to was housed in a subversion repository.
+* The project that I was contributing to was housed in a subversion repository.

 ## Check the log